Heavy Haul Rates Per Mile for Oversize and Equipment Loads

 If you are unhappy with these charges, talk to your shipping company.
 Most hauling companies will budge on small fees because the overall contract is worth more than losing it over something like throwing in a tarp.

-Sometimes, extra charges like insurance are mandatory for the specific hauling shipment you are interested in contracting out.
+Sometimes, extra charges like insurance are mandatory for the specific hauling shipment you want to contract out.

-Keep these extra fees in mind when you are coming up with a budget for your heavy equipment shipments.
+Keep these extra fees in mind when creating a budget for your heavy equipment shipments.

 The Key Lesson You Need to Know About Oversized Load Rates Per Mile